sylhare/Type-on-Strap/_posts/2020-04-24-data-augmentation.md

 **Acknowledgments**

 Thanks to members of Hazy Research who provided feedback on the blog post.
-Special thanks to Sidd Karamcheti from the SAIL blog team for the editorial help.
+Special thanks to Sidd Karamcheti and Andrey Kurenkov from the SAIL blog team for the editorial help.

 **About the Author**